walterfan/webrtc_remote_sharing/README.md

 3. open https://server_address:8183 by a browser, then click "Join" button
 4. open https://server_address:8183 by a browser on local or remote computer

-  4.1 click "Join" button
+  - 4.1 click "Join" button
-  4.2 click "Start Share" button.
+  - 4.2 click "Start Share" button.

 Then the screen will be sent from remote computer to local computer.

 note:
 * server_address can be localhost or a specified address.
-* check the iceConnectionState on web page if there is no screen shared
+* check the iceConnectionState on web page if there is no screen shared, make sure the STUN servers are reachable